dotnet/csharplang/proposals/improved-interpolated-strings.md

 These rules _do_ permit default parameters for the `Append...` calls, which will work with things like `CallerLineNumber` or `CallerArgumentExpression` (when supported by the language).

-We have separate overload lookup rules for base elements vs interpolation holes because some builders will want to be able to understand the difference between the components that were interpolated and the components that were part of the base string.
+We have separate overload lookup rules for base elements vs interpolation holes because some handlers will want to be able to understand the difference between the components that were interpolated and the components that were part of the base string.

 **~~Open~~ Question**